-Fioricet is a prescription drug for migraines and other forms of severe headaches.
+Fioricet is a prescribed medication for migraines and other forms of severe headaches.
 It has three major components, namely, Butalbital, Acetaminophen, and Caffeine.

 Components of Fioricet

 Butalbital is a barbiturate, a drug that works as a depressant to sedate a person’s ability to feel certain sensations at varying levels, depending on the person’s tolerance.

 Acetaminophen, on the other hand, is an analgesic, which relieves pain and fever.
 Taking too much of this drug causes severe damage to the liver.
 In extreme cases, liver transplants are necessary to prevent death.

 Caffeine, like the one found in coffee, soda, and chocolates, acts as a mild stimulant that treats certain types of headaches.
 The amount present in Fioricet is relatively low.

 Fioricet with Codeine is available, which is even more addictive due to the presence of the opiate drug Codeine.
 Opiates are synthetic drugs that instigate euphoria while reducing the pain that is felt by the body.

-Among the four, Butalbital and Codeine are the most addictive.
+Among the four, Butalbital and Codeine are the most addictive drugs.

 How Does One Get Addicted to Fioricet?

 Either by prescription or non-medical use, an individual can start the journey to Fioricet addiction, due to the drug’s tolerance-building nature.
 A level of tolerance can be developed for both drugs.
 When this happens, the user needs higher doses to achieve the same results as before.
 The average Fioricet addict, just as any barbiturate addict, takes about 1500mg of the drug to achieve the same level of satisfaction.

 Can Fioricet get you high?
 Of course.
 Many Fioricet addicts use the drug with other opiates and narcotics to amplify the effects of the latter.
 Some use Fioricet as a temporary replacement for more powerful narcotics whenever they run out of stock.